-She co-starred with Anne Hathaway in Garry Marshall’ s comedy hits, The Princess Diaries and The Princess Diaries 2: Royal Engagement and then did an about face blowing critics away with her performance in the indie cult fave, Saved!
-Heather recently completed her work on Tina Fey and Amy Poehler’s motion picture comedy, Sisters in which she plays opposite Maya Rudolph and co-stars in the forthcoming independent film, Girl Flu, which makes it’s premiere at the LA Film Festival in June.
+She co-starred with Anne Hathaway in Garry Marshall’ s comedy hits, The Princess Diaries and The Princess Diaries 2: Royal Engagement, and then did an about-face, blowing critics away with her performance in the indie cult fave, Saved!
+Heather recently completed her work on Tina Fey and Amy Poehler’s motion picture comedy, Sisters in which she plays opposite Maya Rudolph, and she co-stars in the forthcoming independent film, Girl Flu, which makes its premiere at the LA Film Festival in June.
 She expanded her fan base and stretched her skills even further with her controversial work in Eli Roth’s Hostel: Part ll.

-Heather’s extensive TV work includes guest starring roles on ER, Strangers with Candy, Life on Mars and Law and Order, recurring roles on Roseanne, Townies, Now and Again (earning Young Artist and Young Star Award nominations), The L Word, and an exceptional performance in Guy Ferland’s ABC telefilm Our Guys: Outrage at Glen Ridge, as well as a heart wrenching episode arch on Grey’s Anatomy.
+Heather’s extensive TV work includes guest starring roles on ER, Strangers with Candy, Life on Mars, and Law and Order, recurring roles on Roseanne, Townies, Now and Again (earning Young Artist and Young Star Award nominations), The L Word, and an exceptional performance in Guy Ferland’s ABC telefilm Our Guys: Outrage at Glen Ridge, as well as a heart-wrenching episode arc on Grey’s Anatomy.

-Heather made her Broadway debut in The Roundabout Theatre Company’s revival of The Women with Jennifer Tilly, Cynthia Nixon, Jennifer Coolidge, Amy Ryan and Rue McClanahan, directed by Scott Elliott, garnering rave reviews.
+Heather made her Broadway debut in The Roundabout Theatre Company’s revival of The Women with Jennifer Tilly, Cynthia Nixon, Jennifer Coolidge, Amy Ryan and Rue McClanahan, directed by Scott Elliott, which garnered rave reviews.

-After taking a short sabbatical from film to focus her energy on philanthropic causes, Heather Matarazzo has returned – building on her already solid reputation as an actor, she is now expanding into producing and directing, with several exciting projects in development and post-production, including her most recent film “STUCK”, which is set to make the festival rounds in the fall of 2017.
+After taking a short sabbatical from film to focus her energy on philanthropic causes, Heather Matarazzo has returned and, building on her already solid reputation as an actor, she is now expanding into producing and directing with several exciting projects in development and post-production, including her most recent film, Stuck, which made the festival rounds in the fall of 2017.

 SPEECH TITLES AND DESCRIPTIONS